Morning View: Touring and promotion

 San Diego at the UCSD's Rimac Arena.
-The final single "Are You In?" had a video exclusive to Europe due to its sensual nature and gained little attention compared to its predecessors.
+The third and final retail single "Are You In?" had a video exclusive to Europe due to its sensual nature and gained little attention compared to its predecessors.
+"Circles" and "Warning" were both released as promotional singles from the album, with the latter being released on April 8, 2002.

 Once they had finished recording their new album in 2001, Incubus began touring with Hundred Reasons in Europe from June until the first week of July.
 They were also invited to play Moby's Area:One Festival alongside the likes of Outkast, the Roots, Paul Oakenfold, Carl Cox, and Nelly Furtado.
 In August, the band performed their first shows in Australia, New Zealand and Japan.
 Amidst touring, Incubus was still experiencing commercial milestones for Make Yourself, and they continued to headline throughout the remainder of the year.
 They were one of the first bands to play in New York City following the September 11 attacks, with the event not affecting the band's touring schedule.
 DJ Chris Kilmore told Billboard in November 2001, "we’re taking the stand that we’re not going to let some idiot who just wants to kill everybody affect our lives.
 We’re just going to keep doing what we do, and hopefully, everything will be alright."

 In January 2002, the band toured Europe with 311 and Hoobastank.
 Incubus played on the Late Show with David Letterman on February 14, 2002.
 For the remainder of February and March, the group performed throughout Australia, New Zealand and Japan again as part of their "Pacific Tour", this time playing at a larger number of venues in these countries.
-While in Australia, they also shot the video for "Warning" in Sydney, and played on the Rove Live talk show in Melbourne for a second time, having earlier appeared on the program in 2001.
+While in Australia, they also shot the video for "Warning" in Sydney.
 They then returned to the US for their long-awaited Honda Civic Tour; joining their long-time friends from California, Hoobastank and Phantom Planet.
 These shows kept ticket prices low through sponsorship and saw the band give away cars to fans.